The Data Manager allows you to manage the following elements of your project:

 Guide to Expressions.

-The data mapping functionality enables Exponea to understand your custom events structure and customer properties while keeping your own naming standards.
+The data mapping feature enables Exponea to understand your events structure, customer properties, and catalogs while keeping your own naming standards.

 This function allows you to import elements from other projects, such as analyses, campaigns, and definitions.